 Current Admissions Updates

 B.A./M.D.
 Program, Fall 2018: The fall 2018 General Application for Admission and the School of Medicine Supplemental Application opened in August 2017.
 The application deadline for the fall 2018 class was November 1, 2017.
 All applications and application materials must be received by this date, and interview decisions were communicated in late January, with final offers of admission going out by April 1.

 M.D.
 Program, Spring 2019: Students interested in the MD program can apply starting in May 2018.
 The deadline to apply is August 1, 2018 for those interested in beginning the program in spring 2019.
 Interviews will be held in October, and offers of admission will be communicated in late October.

-Master of Science in Anesthesia Program, Spring 2019: Students interested in the MSA program for spring 2019 must apply, starting in March, by July 1, 2018.
-Interviews will be held in August/September, and offers of admission will be communicated in September.
+Master of Science in Anesthesia Program, Spring 2019: Students interested in the MSA program for spring 2019 can APPLY NOW by July 2, 2018.
+Interviews will be held in late August, and offers of admission will be communicated in September.